AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calendars/edit-an-existing-calendar-report.md

 ## Edit an existing calendar report

+1. Main Menu
+1.
+1. Calendars
 1. (Optional) To change the name of the calendar report, click the calendar name field, then make the desired changes.
    ![TitleChange.png](assets/titlechange-250x230.png)
    If you have shared the calendar report with other users or teams, the modified calendar name is automatically updated in their calendar view.

 1. (Optional) To add a project to the calendar report:

-  1. Click `Add to Calendar.`
+  1. Click **Add to Calendar.**
-  1. In the `Project name` field, begin typing the name of a project from which you want to add calendar&nbsp;events,&nbsp;then click the name when it displays in the drop-down list.
+  1. In the **Project name** field, begin typing the name of a project from which you want to add calendar&nbsp;events,&nbsp;then click the name when it displays in the drop-down list.
      ![CalendarProjName.png](assets/calendarprojname-350x278.png)
      Items from the project and its associated tasks and issues are added to the calendar report.

 1. (Optional) To add a calendar grouping or to modify an existing calendar grouping:

-  1. Hover over the project name, click the drop-down arrow next to the project name, then click `Edit`.
+  1. Hover over the project name, click the drop-down arrow next to the project name, then click **Edit**.
      ![EditCalenderGroup.png](assets/editcalendergroup-350x126.png)

   1. Choose how you want to group your items: